gonzaloamadio/django-safedelete/README.rst

 So, if this is the case, you can configure this repo to do so.
 Check comments on `config.py` file.

+There is also an extra delete/undelete logic added.
+See section `delete/undelete logic` in this README for more information.

 What is it ?
 ------------